-Access a great number of Town of Cary public records at your convenience via this Web site by using the Search feature at the top of any page, or browsing through our Agendas, Plans and Publications index.
+Access a great number of Town of Cary public records at your convenience via this Web site by using the Search feature at the top of any page, or browsing through our Plans, Publications and Reports index.
 Social media records, created on the Town's social web accounts, can be viewed at cary.gov.archivesocial.com.

 If you can’t find what you’re looking for, simply e-mail the Town staff member whom you believe is responsible for keeping the records – the custodian.
 In your e-mail, share with the custodian exactly what you’re looking for.
 Be as specific as possible by including the date, title and/or topic of the records you’re interested in reviewing.
 Be sure to tell the custodian how quickly you’re hoping to be able to review the records so that he or she can do his or her best to meet your needs.

 If you’re not sure which staff member might be the custodian, send your e-mail inquiry to the appropriate department director, and he/she will help you.
 For Town Council public records, please contact the Town Clerk’s Office.

 Town of Cary staff will work within the guidelines of our public records policy when fulfilling your public records request.

 State law provides that most records kept by local governments are public; they have to be specifically exempt to be private, and e-mails aren’t exempt.
 So, if you send the Town an e-mail, that information may be turned over to third parties who request them at any time without prior notice to you in keeping with State law.